Part two: Nontraditional sources of business financing to start or expand your business

 Vendors and suppliers

 In certain types of businesses, it's customary to ask customers for prepayments, which can be considered a type of financing.
 When you have to manufacture, build, or design something for that customer, you'll have advanced payment to cover your costs.
-You can purchase the materials, pay for the labor, or account for your time.
+You can purchase the materials, pay for the labor, and account for your time.

 These companies purchase equipment and rent it out.
 Occasionally, upon completion of the contract, you can purchase the asset for a pre-established amount.